Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/index.md

 **Twin Souls is designed to have a very complex mechanic to only be understood and mastered by players after a fair amount of time playing.**

+### What makes Twin Souls fun ?

+Twin Souls offers a satisfying movement system, providing fancy abilities.
+Everything a player inputs provides clear visual feedbacks, it is simply fun to move around to begin with. <br/>
+But Twin Souls has more to it.
+Twin Souls promises an experience where you and your team mate will need to put some reflexion into solving complex puzzles and even when fighting. <br/>
+Soon enough, you'll find out how annoyingly funny it is to die by your teammate's mistake !

 ### Inspiration

 Magicka 2 is the main source of inspiration for <ins>Twin Souls</ins>. <br/>